isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph1">How can I read SPH newspapers from home during the circuit breaker period?</label>

  <div class="acc-body">
   <p>Although our libraries are temporarily closed, our patrons can now read SPH newspapers online from home, as part of our arrangement with SPH during the circuit breaker period.
-After signing in with your myLibrary ID at <a href="https://go.gov.sg/nlb-enews" target="_blank">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH ePaper site.</p>
+After signing in with your myLibrary ID at <a href="https://eresources.nlb.gov.sg/main/sphnewspapers" target="_blank">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH ePaper site.</p>
-<p>To sign up for myLibrary ID, or check your username / password, please go to <a href="https://account.nlb.gov.sg" target="_blank">account.nlb.gov.sg</a>.
-To sign up for library membership with your SingPass, please go to <a href="https://account.nlb.gov.sg" target="_blank">account.nlb.gov.sg</a>.
+<p>To sign up for library membership with your SingPass, sign up for myLibrary ID, or check your username / password, please go to <a href="https://account.nlb.gov.sg" target="_blank">account.nlb.gov.sg</a>.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->